 - a hot or cold beverage for hydration (tea, coffee, milk, juice)

-- a dairy product for calcium (yogurt, milk)
+- a dairy product for calcium and protein (yogurt, milk)

 - a grain product for carbohydrates and energy (cereal bar, biscuits, cakes)

-- a fruit product for protein (berries, banana, apple, clementines, fruit compote)
+- a fruit product (berries, banana, apple, clementines, fruit compote)

 There is no particular restriction on sugary juices or cakes, which is surprising, but I suppose as long as you avoid the mass-produced industrial stuff and eat in moderation, you can’t go too wrong.